toggledbits/SiteSensor/README.md

 #### Trip Conditions ####

 By default, SiteSensor's triggering mechanism follows the success of the query.
 That is, if the query fails, SiteSensor enters triggered state.
+For JSON queries, the server must respond with a complete, non-error response, and the response must be fully parsed as JSON without error, for the query to be deemed successful.
+Either failure of the server to provide a response, or failure of the response to parse correctly, will cause the device to be triggered.

-When the response type is JSON data, the pattern-matching options for trigger type are disabled, and an additional option is presented: "When the result of an exression is true".
+When the response type is JSON data, the pattern-matching options for trigger type are disabled, and an additional option is presented: "When the result of an expression is true".
 This allows the entry of an expression which is evaluated against the response data, and if the expression is (logically) true, the device enters triggered state.
 The following conditions apply: